windy-ux/webform_content_creator/README.txt

    3. Click on "Add configuration";
-   4. Give a title to Webform Content Creator entity and choose a Webform and a Content Type, in order to have mappings between Webform submission values and node field values, and then click on "Save";
+   4. Give a title to Webform Content Creator entity and choose a Webform and a Content Type, in order to have mappings between Webform submission values and content field values, and then click on "Save";
    5. In the configuration page (/admin/config/webform_content_creator), click on "Manage fields" on the entity you have just created;
-   6. In the "Title" input, you can give a title to the node that is created after submitting the Webform (tokens may be used);
+   6. In the "Title" input, you can give a title to the content that is created after submitting the Webform (tokens may be used);
-   7. After that, you have the possibility to choose the Node fields used in the mapping;
+   7. After that, you have the possibility to choose the Content entity fields used in the mapping;
-   8. When choosing a Node field (checkbox on the left side of each field name) , a Webform field can be choosen to match with this Node field (optionally, you can provide a custom text instead, using available tokens).
+   8. When choosing a Content field (checkbox on the left side of each field name) , a Webform field can be choosen to match with this Content field (optionally, you can provide a custom text instead, using available tokens).